Innavik

 Partnership

-The Innavik Hydro project was initiated by the Pituvik Landholding Corporation who chose Innergex Renewable Energy Inc., to develop the project.
+Innavik was initiated by the Pituvik Landholding Corporation who chose Innergex Renewable Energy Inc., to develop the project.
 It is a 50-50 partnership driven by the community that will ensure a new source of revenue generation while supporting the community by focusing on current needs and investing in long-term sustainable development initiatives.

 Incorporated in 1979, the Pituvik Landholding Corporation holds title to lands classified as Category “I”, associated with the Inukjuak territory, on behalf of the community beneficiaries.
 It is a non-profit organization with regards to the land regime in Chapter 7 of the James Bay and Northern Quebec Agreement and the Act respecting the land regime in the James Bay and New Québec territories.